THIS INFORMATION MAY BE VERY IMPORTANT TO YOU OR SOMEONE YOU KNOW.

 Rebate Yourself–Find Missing Money

-Do you have assets coming to you?
+Do you have unclaimed assets in your name?
 Are You REALLY Sure?

 You may have missing money or unclaimed property due you or someone you know.
-This represents “. . . cash or other assets considered lost or abandoned when an owner can’t be found.” .
+This represents “. . . cash or other assets considered lost or abandoned when an owner can’t be found.”.
 Each state has laws instructing companies and financial institutions to turn any unclaimed funds over to them after a certain period of time, where they are responsible for finding the rightful owners.
 In too many cases states are not finding the rightful owners.
-States today then hold on to your money to bolster their budgets; they passed legislation to limit people finding their treasure by no longer annually publishing names of people with unclaimed property (once required by law).
-Citizens therefore have to be diligent in searching for and finding the money themselves.
+States today then hold on to your money to bolster their budgets; they passed legislation to limit people finding their treasure by no longer annually publishing names of people with unclaimed property, once required by law.
+Citizens must be diligent in searching for and finding their rightful assets themselves—money hidden in plain sight.

 missing money or unclaimed funds

 State governments are holding $42 billion in unclaimed funds (more if you include Canadian provinces).
 Over 38 million Americans (1 in 8) have money coming to them from state treasuries.
 “In 2011, in fact, 2.5 million claims were filed and $2.25 billion was returned to its rightful owners, an average of $892 per claim.”
 According to the National Association of Unclaimed Property Administrators [NAUPA], “In 2015, unclaimed property agencies in the U.S. collected $7.8 billion and returned $3.2 billion to rightful owners.
-State agencies keep these funds indefinitely (except for safe deposit boxes).
+Unless claimed, state agencies keep these funds indefinitely (except for safe deposit boxes).
 If you live in Minnesota, the Department of Commerce is holding onto $606 million in unclaimed assets for 57,000 people and businesses—you might be one of those rightful owners yourself.

 The Federal government also holds unclaimed funds.
 “The IRS…has about $1 billion in unclaimed funds for people who failed to file a tax return.
 This year, the average unclaimed fund was $763.
 You have three years after the return should have been filed to claim your refund; after that, it belongs to Uncle Sam.”